afnandamra/reading-notes/class-02.md

     p {
     font-family: Arial;}
 ```
-This indicades that all `<p>` elements should appear in Arial typeface.
+This indicates that all `<p>` elements should appear in Arial typeface.
 * `<p>` : Selectors, indicates which element the rule applies to.
 * `font-family: Arial;` : Declarations, indicate how selector elements should be styled.